Printed on November 13, 2018, 12:22 am

 - Personnel Transactions

-- Each president and director is expected to follow Board policies, affirmative action plans, and fair employment practices when making appointments.
+- Each president is expected to follow Board policies, affirmative action plans, and fair employment practices when making appointments.

 - Appointments requiring the Chancellor's approval will be reviewed in light of these expectations.